CitiesSkylinesMultiplayer/CSM/README.md

 * If you're playing over LAN (in the same house for example), run `ipconfig` on the computer that will be hosting the server to find the local IP address.
 This is the address that you will want to use when connecting a client.
 * If you're playing over the Internet, you may need to port forward your router to expose the server to the internet (this is usually port `4230`).
 Once port forwarded, Google "What's my IP" on the server computer to find the IP address for the client to connect to.

-## Progress

-### Synced Items
-- Play/pause status.
-- Game speed.
-- Money.
-- Building created.
-- Building removed.
-- Building relocated.
-- Demand.
-- Tax (Sync but be aware that it does not show on the UI).
-- Budget (Sync but be aware that it does not show on the UI).
-- Road creation and deletion.
-- Powerline creation and deletion.
-- Water pipe creation and deletion.
-- Zones.

 ## Chat Commands

 |Command|Description|